Lacerations and Cuts in Illinois Nursing Homes

 - Loss of Mobility: If a laceration occurs on a joint or a weight-bearing part of the body, such as the legs or feet, it may limit the resident’s ability to move or walk, leading to further physical decline.

-- Emotional Trauma: Suffering a laceration, particularly as a result of a fall or other traumatic event, can cause emotional distress, anxiety, and a fear of falling again.
+- Emotional Distress: Suffering a laceration, particularly as a result of a fall or other traumatic event, can cause emotional distress, anxiety, and a fear of falling again.
 This can lead to social withdrawal and a decline in the resident’s overall quality of life.

 These complications underscore the importance of providing immediate and proper care for lacerations, as well as taking preventive measures to protect residents from injury in the first place.